 Another example relates to decisions or contracts that need the approval of another corporate body of the Issuer in order to become effective, see alternative c.
 It is a condition for this exemption that the approval by another corporate body follows from national law or the Issuer's bye-laws and not simply a contractual requirement.
 In the case of Norwegian public limited liability companies, decisions and contracts that fall outside what may be seen as the 'day-to-day management', cf. Section 6-14 of the Public Limited Liability Companies Act, generally represent matters that must be decided by the board of directors.
 Issuers that have a corporate assembly may also be dependent on approval by this body.
-In situations where a contractual decision requires consideration by the board of directors or alternatively by the corporate assembly, a delay in making information public is permissible under this alternative.
+In situations where a contractual decision requires consideration by the board of directors or alternative.
 It is a condition for this that approval by the board represents a genuine decision, i.e. that there must be a real possibility that the board will not approve the decision/contract.
 Where approval by the board does not represent an actual further round of decision making, it can scarcely be said that the market will be misled by publishing information prior to the board approval.
 Where approval is purely a formality, this exemption will in general not be satisfied.